SSWConsulting/SSW.Rules.Content/rules/how-to-add-a-group-for-all-staff-who-answer-live-chats/rule.md

 ---
+seoDescription: "Incoming chat requests are routed to agents using Chat Routing settings with two options: Broadcast or Assigned."
 type: rule
 archivedreason:
 title: Do you know how to add a group (aka Departments) for all staff who answer live chats?